About THE FILM

 Through the film we argue that widespread debt is the natural – though unwelcome companion to the money system we currently have and, like money, another widely misunderstood phenomena subject to myth and moralising.

-We look and discover that debt is tied to even the most basic provisions, education, healthcare, housing – as all these are being accessed through credit in one way or another.
+From both talking to economists and our local community we discover that debt is tied to even the most basic provisions, education, healthcare, housing – as all these are being accessed through credit in one way or another.
 We argue that these debts are a result of a monetary system which is impoverishing multitudes by design, and which could be changed.